sffjunkie/strip-calendar.widget/README.md

 * can present the information in any locale available in Javascript e.g. en-GB, ar-AS etc.
 * provides support for a nine day fortnight

+This widget is based on the [widget](https://github.com/ashikahmad/horizontal-calendar-widget) from ashikahmad but converted to Coffeescript and with the extra functionality listed above.

 ### Nine Day Fortnight ###

 If you work a nine day fortnight as I do, where I get every other Friday off, then set `nineDayFortnightStartDay` to the date of a day in the calendar that is a day off e.g. `new Date(2017, 4, 12)`, then any dates a multiple of 14 days after that date will be shown as an off day.